chas-academy/berserkers-06-imdb-clone/README.md

   9. Browse to http://berserkers.test
   10. Develop like the wind!

-#working with the databse
+# Working with the databse

   When working with database related issues use php artisan migrate (or php artisan migrate:fresh if the migration had been done once beefore and you whant to update some tables or just refresh the information).
 To fill the databse with movies, series, cast run php artisan seed:db (this takes a while, so feel free to commentout some of the series and or movies int the movies or series seeder for a speedier seed).

-#compiling style-sheets
+# Compiling style-sheets

  Add your files to the mix-mainfest https://laravel.com/docs/5.5/mix#working-with-stylesheets